aryan-debug/Tidu/README.md

 ## Description

-A to-do list to help user organizes their task based on priority.
+A to-do list to help user organize their task based on priority.

 ## Built with